supersynthesis/eurorack/Production Modules/2OPFM/firmware/README.md

+If you're not making any modifications, you can use STM32CubeProgrammer to flash the .elf file and you'll be good to go.
+Make sure to match the REV (either REV4 or REV5) to your hardware.
+REV5 is harder to solder by hand, but includes a V/OCT jumper and is the recommended version.

+The .elfs are named according to hardware version, but the folders of source code are named consistent with their STM32CubeIDE projects.
+2OPFM_G431 is the latest, 2OPFM_2020 is older.
 I will eventually put detailed import and build instructions up, but for now:

 1: Import the project to STM32CubeIDE